Hu Qiheng: Career

 Starting in the 1980s, Hu was the director of the Institute of Automation, Chinese Academy of Sciences from 1983 to 1987.
 After being named secretary general of the Chinese Academy of Sciences in 1987, she became the academy's vice president in 1988 and held the position until 1996.
 During her time as vice president, Hu was in charge of the National Computing and Networking Facility of China.
 She persuaded the National Science Foundation to allow China to connect to the Internet.
 Her discussions with the institution's officials led to a consensus that finally allowed the installation of the first TCP/IP connection in China on April 20, 1994.

 After her position of vice president at the Chinese Academy of Sciences ended in 1996, Hu established the China Internet Network Information Center in 1997 and co-founded the Internet Society of China in 2001.
 As president of the Internet Society of China, Hu advocated for Internet installment in the outskirts of China.
 In 2004, Hu was named as a member of the Working Group on Internet Governance held by the United Nations.

-Hu is also among the pioneers in the field of mode identification and artificial intelligence (A.I) in China.
+Hu is also among the pioneers in the field of mode identification and artificial intelligence (AI) in China.
 She helped establish the Knowledge and Intelligence Science Laboratory and served as president of the China Automation Society and the China Computer Society.